 Attorney Coach(es): Michael Tumposky, L. McDonough, Sean Cronin

-Dannie Boyd vs. Findlay Auto Devices, Inc. – Civil product liability case.
-A portable GPS device.
-A driver looks down at the “FAD-411" screen and misses a “no right turn” sign.
-The driver turns right and is slammed into by a truck.
-Design defect or negligent driving?
+Dannie Boyd vs. Findlay Auto Devices, Inc. – In this civil product liability case involving a portable GPS device, a driver looked down at the “FAD-411" screen and missed a “no right turn” sign.
+The driver turned right and was slammed into by a truck.
+Was the GPS device designed defectively, or was the defendant liable for negligent driving?

 Attorney Coach(es): Robert Shute

-United States vs. Cameron/Carmela Berncoat – Criminal conspiracy, malicious destruction of property by arson causing death, malicious mischief.
-Researcher at animal lab lets animal rights members to enter.
-While there, animals are released, a fire starts, causing death of an employee.
-Was defendant duped or a willing co-conspirator.
+United States vs. Cameron/Carmela Berncoat – The case involved allegations of criminal conspiracy, malicious destruction of property by arson causing death and malicious mischief.
+A researcher at an animal lab let animal rights members enter.
+While there, the animals were released and a fire started, causing the death of an employee.
+Was the defendant duped or a willing co-conspirator?
 Did s/he timely withdraw from the conspiracy?

 National Rank: 12th